Target-Mass Corrections in the OPE Sum-Rule Approach to Quarkonium-Nucleon Interactions with Global-Fit PDFs: an $x$-Resolved Analysis: Introduction

 In the sum-rule formulation, the forward quarkonium--nucleon amplitude is expressed through moments of the gluon distribution in the nucleon,

-which enter as matrix elements of twist-2 gluonic operators of definite spin.
-The resulting sum rules relate these moments to weighted integrals of the inelastic quarkonium--nucleon cross section $\sigma_{\Phi N}(s)$.
-This provides a direct bridge between partonic information encoded in gluon PDFs and hadronic observables relevant for quarkonium dissociation \cite{Kharzeev:1996yx}.
+which enter as matrix elements of twist-2 gluonic operators of definite spin \cite{Peskin:1979va,Bhanot:1979vb}.
+The resulting sum rules relate Mellin moments of the gluon PDF to moments of the forward quarkonium--nucleon scattering amplitude \cite{KharzeevSatz:1994,Kharzeev:1996yx}.
+The absorptive inelastic $\Phi N$ cross section is reconstructed from the discontinuity of the resummed forward amplitude through the optical theorem.

-An important refinement of this framework is the inclusion of finite target-mass effects.
-In the original simplified treatment, trace terms in the target matrix elements were neglected, which is justified when $\tau = m_N^2/(4\epsilon_0^2) \ll 1$.
-However, for $J/\psi$ one has $\tau\approx 8.6$, so this ratio is far from small, and a consistent treatment requires keeping the full traceless tensor structure of the gluonic operators.
-This leads to modified sum rules in which the ordinary twist-2 moments are replaced by moments weighted with a generalized hypergeometric factor.
-Importantly, these target-mass corrections are not higher-twist contributions: they remain within the twist-2 sector and represent a kinematic reweighting of the same operator content \cite{Kharzeev:1996yx}.

-The same short-distance framework was later applied to $J/\psi$ photoproduction on nucleons, where vector-meson dominance, the OPE-based $\psi N$ amplitude, and a dispersion-relation treatment of the real part were combined to show that the measured energy dependence of the photoproduction cross section reflects the $x$-dependence of the gluon distribution extracted from deep inelastic scattering \cite{Kharzeev:1999}.
-This provided an important phenomenological validation of the basic picture.
-The present work addresses a different question: rather than focusing on the experimentally accessible photoproduction channel, we analyze directly the internal structure of target-mass corrections in the sum-rule framework itself, using modern global-fit PDFs and an explicitly $x$-resolved decomposition of the relevant Mellin moments.

-More recently, near-threshold quarkonium photoproduction has also been discussed as a probe of the scalar gravitational form factor of the proton and of the mass distribution generated by the QCD scale anomaly \cite{Kharzeev:2021qkd}.
-In that approach, the threshold photoproduction amplitude is dominated by the scalar component of the chromoelectric dipole interaction, proportional to the matrix element of the trace of the QCD energy-momentum tensor.
-This perspective is complementary to the present one.
-While the scalar-anomaly analysis concerns the full near-threshold photoproduction amplitude and the trace form factor, the present work focuses on the TMC-modified twist-2 sum-rule input and on the $x$-resolved mechanism by which finite target-mass effects reshape the quarkonium--nucleon cross section.